manishparihar948/django_development/README.md

 # django_development
-Learning Django Development with python
+Learning Django Development with python.
+1. This is the django chapter 5
+2. Learning users